 Damla

 Architect turned bookseller, Damla has worked at the ABC in the Hague and Leidschendam stores since June 2024.
-She is the buyer for the Foreign Languages and the New York Times Bestsellers sections.
+She is the buyer for the New York Times Bestsellers, Prizewinners, Staff Recommendations, the Foreign Languages, and Business sections.

 Her love of reading started at a very young age with sneaky peeks at her sister’s diary, and since then has evolved into more of an obsession rather than a hobby.
 She has been known to happily read anything and everything she can get her hands on regardless of the genre.